johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 You can try to use `wine` directly, but you may have `.NET` issues, in which case you can just use `bottles`.

-For Fedora, `sudo dnf install bottles`
+Eg for Fedora: `sudo dnf install bottles`

-Create a bottle, run the exe, select "extract only", and then grab the firmware file from drive_c!
+Create a bottle, run the exe, select "extract only", and then grab the firmware file from `drive_c`!
 For flatpak Bottles it should be:

 `~/.local/share/bottles/bottles/ish-driver/drive_c/DRIVERS/IntegratedSensorHub/20252309.10342242/Source/IshHeciExtensionTemplate/x64/FWImage/0003/ishS_MEU_aligned.bin`